Bangkok Airport Train vs Taxi: Complete Cost & Time Guide 2026

 • A4 (Green): Direct service to Khao San Road

-The buses are air-conditioned and comfortable, but timing can be unpredictable during rush hour.
-They’re best when:
+The buses are air-conditioned and comfortable, but timing gets unpredictable during rush hour.
+They work if you’re travelling light, your hotel’s on the route, and you’re not in a hurry.

-The official taxi stand outside arrivals is well-organized and regulated.
+The official taxi stand outside arrivals is well-organised and regulated.
 A few things to know:

 • Always insist on the meter (it’s the law)